botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 ### Copying Extra Files

-When you package your modules, only the files in the 'dist' folder are included in the zip, plus production-optimized node_modules.
+When you package your modules, only the files in the `dist` folder are included in the zip, plus production-optimized `node_modules`.

 If you want to add special files to that folder (for example, copy automatically some files not handled by webpack), you need to add a simple file named `build.extras.js` at the root of your module (at the same level as `package.json`).

 Your file needs to export an array named `copyFiles` containing the paths to move.
-It keeps the same folder structure, only changing `src` for `dist`
+It keeps the same folder structure, only changing `src` for `dist`.

-build.extras.js
+**Example:**

+`build.extras.js`

 ```js
 module.exports = {